William James Hall: Service

 After receiving his initial "call" during his college years in Ontario and Northfield, MA, his official call to Korean Missionary Service came on September 19, 1891.
 As noted later, Hall claimed this later summons to be both a call "from the Canadian Mission Board and from the Heavens above."
-Hall traveled by ship from Vancouver in November 19, 1891, for an arduous five weeks, to arrive in Seoul in December 1891.
+Hall traveled by ship from Vancouver on November 19, 1891, for an arduous five weeks, to arrive in Seoul in December 1891.
 Upon arrival, he worked in Seoul for four months prior to his departure for the interior of Korea.
 To work in the interior, Hall was required to walk 700 miles with other missionaries to his proposed station as well as for itinerant service.
 In August 1892, he was posted to the Pyongyang Circuit mission.
 He was "the first missionary appointed to exclusive work in the interior" and he went without his spouse.
 Upon arriving in Pyongyang, Hall's two helpers as well as the Korean individuals who rented him his lodging and medical supplies, were thrown in jail by the Korean governor's police.
 The Canadian was released through discussion with the Korean Missionary Service.
 Through political appeasement and the provision of medical care to the Korean Governor, Hall gradually made peace with the Korean people and eventually ended the seal of the Hermit Kingdom.
-During his three year stay in Korea, Hall greatly expanded the Methodist Mission, provided care for Korean soldiers and Pyongyang residents during the First Sino-Japanese War.
+During his three-year stay in Korea, Hall greatly expanded the Methodist Mission, provided care for Korean soldiers and Pyongyang residents during the First Sino-Japanese War.
 He was victim of multiple political transgressions.
 During his last trip on the Pyongyang circuit, Hall cared for numerous war injuries.
 He, however, contracted malaria and had to return to Seoul.
 On his return, he contracted typhus a Japanese transport while tending to wounded men on the banks of the Taedong River.
 He died of typhus on November 24, 1894, after arriving back in Seoul.

+1894년 4월 16일or 4월 6일 광성고등학교를 세웠다.